The Return of Fate

 Writing as a mentor to Lucilius in the first century CE, Seneca lays out the classic Stoic understanding of fate, humans, and the gods.
 His vision is that all the events of the world are in the control of the gods, and the human good is to accept fate with a calm tolerance:

 You admit that the good man must of necessity be supremely respectful toward the gods.
 For that reason he will calmly tolerate anything that happens to him, for he knows that it has happened through the divine law by which all events are regulated.
-If that is the case, then in his eyes honorable conduct will be the sole good; for that includes obedience to the gods, neither raging against the shocks of fortune nor complaining of one’s own lot but accepting one’s fate with patience and acting as commanded.
-(1)
+If that is the case, then in his eyes honorable conduct will be the sole good; for that includes obedience to the gods, neither raging against the shocks of fortune nor complaining of one’s own lot but accepting one’s fate with patience and acting as commanded.1

 This morality is born of a world where most everything is beyond human control—fires, floods, earthquakes, wars, enslavement at the hands of victors, chronic pain, disease and all the other risks of living that come along with being human.

 Elsewhere Seneca will make clear that gods is just another word for natural causes.
-In either case, Seneca is reminding his readers that most everything is beyond our control, and we might as well accept that our power is limited.
-Gods, natural causes, divine law, fortune are all words that place a strict limit on what the human can aspire to and what he (mainly a he) is responsible for.
+In either case, Seneca is reminding Lucilius that most everything is beyond our control, and we might as well accept that our power is limited.

 In the ongoing struggle between man and nature, nature has all the power and all the control.
 The only thing that Seneca believed we could be responsible for, as he continually makes clear in his Letters, is our honorable conduct—the acceptance of the inevitability of what happens, and that one should never get too upset about it.

 . . . when human-made materials like these burn, the chemicals released are different from what is emitted when just vegetation burns.
-The smoke and ash can blow under doors and around windows in nearby homes, bringing in chemicals that stick to walls and other indoor surfaces and continue off-gassing for weeks to months, particularly in warmer temperatures.
+The smoke and ash can blow under doors and around windows in nearby homes, bringing in chemicals that stick to walls and other indoor surfaces and continue off-gassing for weeks to months, particularly in warmer temperatures.2

-Imaginary Gods
+Imaginary Gods and Literal Agency

-To think of the gods as divinities with human emotions and intentions is a sign of one’s ignorance: ‘When we are ignorant of the truth, everything is more terrifying, especially when rarity increases the fear.’
-(3) Seneca typically uses gods positively, but only as a figurative way to describe more literal natural causes.
+To think of the gods as divinities with human emotions and intentions is a sign of one’s ignorance: ‘When we are ignorant of the truth, everything is more terrifying, especially when rarity increases the fear.’4 Seneca typically uses godspositively, but only as a figurative way to describe more literal natural causes.

 The problem for our current era is this: we are ignoring the literal creation of new gods.
-Because our secular age lacks the theological sophistication of the Middle Ages, we are missing this crucial development, which risks creating an actual, literal class of humans that look more like Homeric gods than we should want:
+Because our secular age lacks the theological sophistication of the Middle Ages, we are missing this crucial development, which risks creating an actual, literal class of humans that may look more like Homeric gods than we should want:

 The gods have spun for all unlucky mortals